Disability Tax Credits For Children With ADHD

 What Exactly is ADHD?

 Attention Deficit Hyperactivity Disorder (known commonly as ADD or ADHD) affects both children and adults, and estimates suggest that at least 300,000 Canadians are diagnosed with ADHD each year.
 This very common disorder can impede development and impair social function in those affected.
-Which is why – depending on the individual’s symptoms – they are frequently able to claim the Disability Tax Credit.
+This is why – depending on the individual’s symptoms – they are frequently able to claim the Disability Tax Credit.

 Essentially, ADHD interferes with the learning process, impedes social and cognitive development, and can be a precursor to a variety of other conditions.
-Depending on the patient’s behaviour, ADHD can be put into one of the following three categories:
+Depending on the patient’s behavior, ADHD can be put into one of the following three categories:

-• Inattention – easily distracted by noise or activity, day dreaming, inability to pay attention to or complete tasks, inability to focus on the person speaking during conversations, impaired self-control
+• Inattention – easily distracted by noise or activity, daydreaming, inability to pay attention to or complete tasks, inability to focus on the person speaking during conversations, impaired self-control

 • Hyperactivity – difficulty sitting still, constant fidgeting, talking too much – even when it’s inappropriate, constantly on the go.

-• Impulsivity – self-control issues (interrupting others or shouting out answers in a classroom setting), purposely disturbing others, hitting other people, making impulsive decisions.
+• Impulsivity – self-control issues (interrupting others or shouting out answers in a classroom setting), purposely disturbing others, hitting other people, and making impulsive decisions.

 When these conditions cause prolonged impairment and marked restrictions on the child’s day-to-day life activities, the child may be eligible for the Disability Tax Credit.
 In most of these child cases, ADHD would impede the ability to work or perform in school.